outdreamer/build-a-cure-1/docs/tasks/to_do.md

     - should show meta forces for overall trends in change rules (direction of combined variable forces)
     - should show limits of measurability & threshold metrics

-  - make diagram for variable accretion patterns

   - finish diagrams for specific concepts, core functions, concept operations (combine, collide, connect, merge, apply), ethical shapes
     - chaos & ethics graph
+    - variable accretion patterns
+    - make diagram of potential matrix to display the concept
+      - map parameter sets to potential matrix shapes
     - finish diagrams for intent (more examples of matching structure with intent), cause (shapes & ambiguity), concept (evolution of concepts, networks, distortion functions)
     - diagram for argument

-  - finish schema for objects

   - finish informal fallacy diagrams: https://en.wikipedia.org/wiki/List_of_fallacies

-  - solution type: balance info asymmetry

 # Questions
   - are pathogen receptors/membranes unique enough that you could design a substance to artificially bind with them to deactivate or puncture the membrane without impacting other structures?